run-x/opta/.github/pull_request_template.md

 ### If this does cause dataloss, pls explain why.
 YOUR_ANSWER

+## Will this cause downtime for someone who already has an env/service setup (yes / no)?
+YOUR_ANSWER

+### If this does cause downtime, pls explain why.
+YOUR_ANSWER

 ## Besides the unit tests (which will now run), how else has this been tests?
 YOUR_ANSWER